Antisymmetry of the stochastic order on all ordered topological spaces: Main result

+Therefore the inequalities in~\eqref{ineq} are all equalities, giving in particular the claimed $r(D \times E) = 0$.
+Hence $r$ is indeed supported on the diagonal. \end{proof}

-This argument is really the obvious argument that one would make in very simple cases, e.g.~when proving that the stochastic order is antisymmetric on any finite partially ordered set.
-Although it is unclear to us whether the set $T$ defined in the proof is necessarily measurable, its \emph{universal} measurability is easy enough to establish.
+The argument given in this proof is really the obvious argument that one would make in very simple cases, e.g.~when proving that the stochastic order is antisymmetric on any finite partially ordered set.